bintangaakbar/API-Node-JS/README.md

 ## Deployment

-To deploy this project run
+To deploy this project run in terminal

 ```bash
 npm install